and then what happens…?

 USER’S GUIDE FOR ADULTS LEADING DISCUSSIONS ON THE SCENARIOS

 fifty three scenarios in three categories: School, Friends, and Family.
 All of the scenarios are those that 8- to 11-year-olds in the United States, Norway, Great Britain and Romania have told us are important to them.
 We found consistency among the topics regardless of geography and believe that wherever you live, the Tweenz in your life will find these topics relevant.

 - Provide an opportunity for Tweenz to have brief but meaningful conversations with their peers and in the presence of an adult (i.e., a teacher, school counselor, parent, or therapist) about challenges they experience but that don’t lend themselves to easy answers.

 - Help Tweenz imagine different social outcomes based on their actions and the possible responses of others (what comes next).

 Tweenz need to exercise their judgment, imagination, and creative/critical thinking skills, understanding that there is always more than one option when faced with a challenging situation.
 “Three Choices…” is asking Tweenz to imagine three possible and productive options for a given scenario and to sense what will happen next if they chose each of the options.
-Adults guide the conversation by helping Tweenz imagine the positive possibilities as well as the downsides or trade-off that might occur and how others might be affected.
-This helps children experience deliberation and imagine how social words get made one conversation at a time.
+Adults guide the conversation by helping Tweenz imagine the positive possibilities as well as the downsides or trade-offs that might occur and how others might be affected.
+This helps children experience deliberation and imagine how social worlds get made one conversation at a time.